-On August 22, 2023, Thomas J. Shaw, President, Chairman, and Chief Executive Officer, adopted a written plan for the purchase of Retractable Technologies, Inc. common stock intended to satisfy the affirmative defense conditions of Rule 10b5-1(c).
-The plan provides that trading may begin November 20, 2023 and may continue through November 19, 2024 if not earlier terminated.
+No director or officer adopted or terminated a trading arrangement in the first quarter of 2024 of the type described by Item 408 of Regulation S-K. As previously reported, on August 22, 2023, Thomas J. Shaw, President, Chairman, and Chief Executive Officer, adopted a written plan for the purchase of Retractable Technologies, Inc. common stock intended to satisfy the affirmative defense conditions of Rule 10b5-1(c).
+The In accordance with the plan, provides that trading may begin began on November 20, 2023 and may continue through November 19, 2024 if not earlier terminated.
 During this period, the plan instructs a broker-dealer to purchase common stock for an aggregate purchase price of up to \$800,000 within certain price parameters.
+Mr. Shaw's purchases pursuant to this plan are reported on forms filed with the SEC pursuant to Section 16(a) of the Securities Exchange Act of 1934.